DavidMertz/ML-Webinar/Script.md

 ## Lesson 7: Feature engineering and feature selection

 Welcome to lesson seven.
-In prior lessons, we mostly looked at choosing and training models using relatively naive feature sets drawn from the underying datasets.
+In prior lessons, we mostly looked at choosing and training models using relatively naive feature sets drawn from the underlying datasets.
 However, when you need to work on problems with real world complexity, often the features you are initially provided by a dataset are not powerful enough to achieve the model effectiveness you need.

 Of course, some data simply does not contain the necessary intrinsic force.
 But most of the time, it rather requires extra work to tease out the "features of the features" that are actually most useful for your purposes.
 These initial steps are called "feature engineering" and "feature selection."
 The former involve constructing synthetic features based on the raw features you are given, by various combinations of scaling them, combining them, handling outliers, or transforming the representation of features.
 The latter, feature selection, involves reducing the number of features you utilize, often subsequent to multiplying that number in feature engineering steps, to select only those that are most predictive.
 Sometimes feature selection is needed simply to make training a model computationally tractable.